yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 data from the generated output.
-It also integrates well with graphical desktop environments where the `.lmp` filename extension can be registered with LAMMPS-GUI as the executable to launch when double clicking on such files using a graphical file manager.
-LAMMPS-GUI also has support for drag-n-drop for opening inputs, i.e.  an input file can be selected and then moved and dropped on the LAMMPS-GUI executable, and LAMMPS-GUI will launch and read the file into its buffer.
-In many cases LAMMPS-GUI will be integrated into the graphical desktop environment and can be launched like other applications.
+It also integrates well with graphical desktop environments where the `.lmp` filename extension can be registered with LAMMPS-GUI as the executable to launch when double clicking on such files using a file manager.
+LAMMPS-GUI also has support for 'drag and drop' for opening inputs: an input file can be selected and then moved and dropped on the LAMMPS-GUI executable;
+LAMMPS-GUI will launch and read the file into its buffer.
+Input files also can be dropped into the editor window of the running LAMMPS-GUI appilcation, which will close the current file and open the new file.
+In many cases LAMMPS-GUI will be integrated into the graphical desktop environment and can be launched just like any other applications from the graphical interface.

 LAMMPS-GUI thus makes it easier for beginners to get started running LAMMPS simulations since you can start with learning LAMMPS right away.